UrbanAnalyst/docs/_sources/content/intro.rst.txt

 How does it work?
 *****************

-Urban Analyst present a variety of :ref:`variables<UA Variables>` for each city analysed, as well as relationships between these variables.
+Urban Analyst presents a variety of :ref:`variables<UA Variables>` for each city analysed, as well as relationships between these variables.
 Values for each variable are derived at every street intersection in each city.
 These values are then aggregated into the polygons shown in the `"Map" page